iteravirgo/bcsitera.github.io/apps/realtime-bank/docs/en-US/help.md

 The process imports new bank statements to the page Incoming Bank Messages.
 This page is opened with filters: Source and Status.

-Use the “Show all Entries” to see all entries.
+Use the “Show all Messages” to see all entries.

 ### Import bank statement manually

 You can manually import the bank statement file on the _Incoming Bank Messages_ page by clicking the _Import From File_ button.
 The entry is in the _Received_ status.

 To process the file click _Process_ button.
-Then click Show All Entries and choose line.
+Then click "Show All Messages" and choose the line.
 You see the status – Processed and No. of Saved Transactions.
 By pressing this number it is possible to go to the Bank Account Transactions.